nib-health-funds/control/README.md

  - `el` - The control element.
 Must contain a `.js-input` element and should probably also contain a `.js-feedback-message` element.
  - `type` - The type of the control.
 Used for creating an input view.
 Optional.
 Defaults to `text`.
  - `name` - The name of the control.
 Used for retrieving the control from a collection. e.g. `first-name`.
 Optional.
- - `events` - The events emitted by the input view which should trigger validation.
+ - `event` - The event(s) emitted by the input view which should trigger validation.
 Optional.
 Defaults to `blur`.
  - `filters` - The filters.
 Optional.
  - `validators` - The validators.
-Optional.

- - `model` - The model on which the valid data should be set.
-Optional.
- - `modelProperty` - The model property on which the valid data should be set.
 Optional.

 ### ControlPresenter.getName() : String